 If your debts are from situational spending, your chances of getting approved could be even higher.

 However, Social Security benefits and other tax-free forms of income cannot be garnished.
-Meaning that if you failed to stop making payments on the vehicle, your lender cannot garnish your wages, adding a large amount of risk to the subprime lender.
+Meaning that if you failed to stop making payments on the vehicle, your lender cannot garnish your wages, adding a large amount of risk to fixed income auto loans.

 You get a cosigner:

 If you decide to go this route, this cosigner will need to be somebody with garnishable income.

 They cannot be solely reliant on a fixed income such as social security.
 The lender will go through the same requirements with your cosigner as they would if you were applying alone.

 In order to get garnishable wages, you can get a part-time or odd job that provides you with a W2 or a 1099 form.

 This in addition to your fixed income could be enough to get you approved.
 See what the minimum amount is that your lender needs to be able to garnish in case of default.